istio/istio.io/content/en/docs/concepts/security/index.md

 The following example shows an `ALLOW` policy that allows full access to the workload.
 It will make other `ALLOW` policies useless as it will always allow the request.
 It might be useful if you want to temporarily expose full access to the workload.
-Note the request could still be denied due to `CUSTOM` and `DENY` policy.
+Note the request could still be denied due to `CUSTOM` and `DENY` policies.

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1